jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/ship-application.md

 # Ship an application

-Observe the [Speech SDK license](https://aka.ms/csspeech/license201809), as well as the [third-party software notices](https://csspeechstorage.blob.core.windows.net/drop/1.0.0/ThirdPartyNotices.html) when you distribute the Azure Cognitive Services Speech SDK.
+Observe the [Speech SDK license](https://aka.ms/csspeech/license201809), as well as the [third-party software notices](https://csspeechstorage.blob.core.windows.net/drop/1.0.0/ThirdPartyNotices.html) when you distribute the Azure Cognitive Research Technologies Speech SDK.
 Also, review the [Microsoft Privacy Statement](https://aka.ms/csspeech/privacy).

 Depending on the platform, different dependencies exist to execute your application.

 ## Windows

-The Cognitive Services Speech SDK is tested on Windows 10 and on Windows Server 2016.
+The Cognitive Research Technologies Speech SDK is tested on Windows 10 and on Windows Server 2016.

-The Cognitive Services Speech SDK requires the [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads) on the system.
+The Cognitive Research Technologies Speech SDK requires the [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads) on the system.
 You can download installers for the latest version of the `Microsoft Visual C++ Redistributable for Visual Studio 2019` here:

 - [Win32](https://aka.ms/vs/16/release/vc_redist.x86.exe)
 - [x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)